PavanVadicharla/Shop-Bridge/README.md

 **NOTE:**
 Every action is taken care with the help of local storage(like mock API response).
+After deleting all the items in the cart readding all the initial items back for demo purpose.

 <!-- ROADMAP -->
 ## Roadmap